pyrex8/atari_pygame/README.md

 pygame loop

-This is not an emulator.

 command list:

 =================

 sound(audv, audf, audc, length)

-the atari had two channels of audio.
-This function just has one channel, this is just because I think I'm only going to use one and I'm currently the only user of this module.
+The atari had two channels of audio.
+This function just has one channel for now.
+I just barely have the audio working so I'm not sure if audv, audf, and audc map 1:1.
+Length is the number of samples.
+The sample rate is 31400Hz, so 1000 samples is 31.8 msec.

 =================